The kid from Spokane pushed his hometown Indians closer to playoff elimination.

 Everett, the Northwest League’s North Division first-half champion, improved to 19-14 in the second half with its eighth consecutive win.
 The Indians (15-18 second half) could advance to the postseason by completing the season with five consecutive wins over the AquaSox to capture the second-half title.

 The Indians’ other possible playoff route is to have a better overall record than Vancouver.
-Spokane is 35-36 and Vancouver is 36-35 after falling 4-3 to Tri-City.
+Spokane is 35-36 and Vancouver is 36-35 after fallin 4-3 to Tri-City.

 Olson began his pro career as a starter, but Everett moved him to the bullpen after eight starts because of the number of innings he worked last spring at Gonzaga.